Mental Health Benefits of Exercise

 Exercise is a great way to break the cycle and symptoms of stress, such as tension in the neck and shoulders that can lead to muscle cramps and headaches.

-Focused physical activity at a moderate to intense level from exercise releases endorphins in the brain that help relieve tension in the body and stressful thoughts in the mind.
+Focused physical exercise at moderate to intense levels is one of the best ways to release endorphins in the brain relieve tension in the body and stressful thoughts in the mind.

 2. Alleviates Anxiety